-If this is your first time installing the router, launch your web browser (e.g., Internet Explorer), and you will automatically be directed to the Wizard Setup Screen.
+If this is your first time installing the router, launch your web browser (e.g., Internet Explorer), and you will automatically be directed to the D-Link Setup Wizard.

-If you have already configured your settings and you would like to access the configuration utility, please refer to page 26.
+If you have already configured your router and you would like to access the configuration utility, refer to "Web-based Configuration Utility" on page 22.

-If this is your first time logging into the router, this wizard will start automatically.
+If this is your first time logging into the router, and this wizard does not start automatically, enter http://192.168.0.1.

-This wizard is designed to guide you through a step-by-step process to configure your new D-Link router and connect to the Internet.
+The wizard will guide you through a step-by-step process to configure your new D-Link router and connect to the Internet.